-An additional one week oral hearing ("Second Hearing") has been scheduled for the week commencing September 28, 2020 and will be held at the ICSID hearing facilities in Paris.
-The Second Hearing will focus on the technical and feasibility-related aspects of the Project and the quantum of the damages claimed with further related testimony from certain of the parties' fact and expert witnesses.
-The Tribunal has indicated to the parties that they will each have the opportunity, following completion of the Second Hearing, to submit post-hearing briefs, in order to comment in conclusion on the full evidentiary record, as is typically permitted in such arbitrations ("Post-Hearing Briefs").
-It is expected that the Tribunal will issue its decision thereafter.
-There is no specified timeframe in the ICSID Rules in which such a decision is to be made.
-The Company is informed, however, that it is typical for tribunals in this type of arbitration to require twelve to eighteen months to finalize and issue a decision after Post-Hearing Briefs are submitted.
-Furthermore, that decision may be subject to a request for annulment (albeit such request can only be on very limited grounds).
+The Post-Hearing Briefs mark the final substantive submissions by the parties in the ICSID Arbitration unless the Tribunal poses further questions, as was the case following the Hearing.
+In the absence of any further questions from the Tribunal or other procedural interventions, It is anticipated that the Tribunal will now focus on its deliberations ahead of a final decision ("Award").
+There is no specified timeframe in the ICSID Rules in which an Award is to be made by the Tribunal.
+The Company is informed, however, that it is typical for tribunals in this type of arbitration to require twelve to eighteen months to finalize and issue an Award after Post-Hearing Briefs are submitted.
+Furthermore, that Award may be subject to a request for annulment (albeit such request can only be on very limited grounds).

 There can be no assurances that the ICSID Arbitration will advance in a customary or predictable manner or be completed or settled within any specific or reasonable period of time.
 The resources necessary in pursuing the ICSID Arbitration are substantial and the costs, fees and other expenses and commitments payable in connection with the ICSID Arbitration may differ materially from Management's expectations.
-Further funding will be required by the Company to pursue the ICSID Arbitration to its conclusion, including in any potential annulment proceeding and/or litigation to enforce any award.
+Further funding will be required by the Company to pursue the ICSID Arbitration to its conclusion, including any potential annulment proceeding and/or litigation to enforce any award.